CompResearchLab/POD-Schrodinger-Equation-Solver/README.txt

 References:

-Jiang, Lin, et al. "An effective physics simulation methodology based on a data-driven learning algorithm."
+Jiang, Lin, Martin Veresko, Yu Liu & Ming-C. Cheng, "An effective physics simulation methodology based on a data-driven learning algorithm."
 Proceedings of the Platform for Advanced Scientific Computing Conference.
 2022.